ellraiser/love-build/readme.md

 The main issues we would have are replacing `mountFullPath` (would need to be replaced with terminal commands), and the `https` module.
 We only use http.request for downloading the source initially, however as it's an SSL endpoint (github releases), we would need `lua-https` - we can't just use luasocket.
 However `lua-https` has not been built for MacOSX ARM64 yet so we wouldn't have complete support but this would be the best option if someone can build it for the project.

 I think even then, distributing as a `.love` file that works with 11.X we would still have issues with older builds and I think it's more consistent to offer a pre-built application and not have to worry about what a dev might have locally?

+---

+**.General clean-up**
+I'll be working on cleaning up all the main `libs`, this was originally just a learning project for me so you can see the difference between say `love-icon` vs `love-exedit`, so I'll be going back through all these libs and making them consistent.